beckn/beckn-onix/docs/user_guide.md

 ### Changing subscription status of BAP and BPP at the registry

-While the Beckn ONIX installs network participant beckn adapter as well as registers them with the Registry, they need to be manually put to the 'Subscribed' status.
+While the Beckn-ONIX installs network participant beckn adapter as well as registers them with the Registry, they need to be manually put to the 'Subscribed' status.
 Its only then that they can transact.
 In real networks, the network facilitator might require additional documentation or validation before transitioning the BAP/BPP to the Subscribed state.
 When we are setting up the entire network ourselves, we do this task ourselves.

 **Steps**